reflectoring/reflectoring.github.io/content/blog/2024/2024-06-10-unit-test-for-architecture-using-archunit.md

 }
 ```

+We have two endpoints in the REST controller class.
+One endpoint accepts a GET request with email request parameter.
+The other endpoint accepts a POST request with user json in the request body.

-Here is the create user data transfer object, which the createUser controller function accepts as a parameter.
+Here is the create user data transfer object, which the createUser controller function accepts as a parameter:

 ```java
 public record CreateUserDTO(